Policy last updated

 About the NCCD

-The is an annual collection of information about Australian school students with disability.
+The Nationally Consistent Collection of Data on School Students with Disability (NCCD) is an annual collection of information about the number of students across Australia receiving adjustments due to a disability.
 All Australian schools are required to participate in the NCCD.

 The data collected is used by schools, education authorities and governments to better understand the needs of students with disability and how they can best be supported at school.

-Through the NCCD, school teams make evidence-based decisions about students who are receiving reasonable adjustments to access education because of disability.
-The information collected relates to the level of adjustment being provided for each student with disability and the broad category of disability which best fits the student.
+Through the NCCD process, school teams use their professional judgment, based on evidence, to collect information about students who are receiving reasonable adjustments to access education because of disability.
+The information collected relates to the level of adjustment being provided for each student with disability and the broad category of disability identified as the main focus or driver for the adjustments.

 The NCCD reflects and supports the ongoing work of schools.
 The NCCD draws on teachers' professional judgement and practices throughout the year supporting students with disability to access and participate in education on the same basis as other students.